Links (external links open in a new window)

 This lamp is typical for the late 1950s, early 1960s.
 There is no label present.
-Unfortunately the electric parts also don’t give a clue.
-No markings on the socket or dimmer.
 The plug was made by VLM Components in the 1960s but it is in all probability not original.
 You find this lamp with several different plugs.

 These table lamps were known as TV-lamps because they were made to place on top of a black and white TV to give some contrast light.
 Some brands of TV’s had these lamps build-in.
 The Belgium SBR (Société Belge Radio) was such a company, they made it standard in every television.

 It was intended to reduce the fatigue of the eyes, because everybody was watching television in the dark.
 All the other lamps had bright light bulbs and there were few electrical outlets in houses.
 Today it is an ideal bedside or table lamp.